rahulbalajee/bc-vod-urls/README.md

 This tool retrieves all session information from a Brightcove live stream resource and generates corresponding VOD playback URLs.
 It handles authentication, session retrieval, playback token generation, and URL construction automatically.

+## Important Limitations

+- **14-Day Window**: VOD URLs must be generated within 14 days of the stream ending.
+After this period, the content may no longer be available.
+- **Live Streams**: This tool will not work if the stream is currently live/ongoing.
+Wait for the stream to end before generating VOD URLs.

 ## Prerequisites

 - Go 1.24.1 or later